Get us in your inbox

 🍳 The best brunch in San Francisco

-In 1970, Chinese-American architect Clayton Lee designed and erected this postcard-famous gate, which sits at the southern end of Chinatown along Grant Avenue.
+In 1970, Chinese-American architect Clayton Lee designed and erected this postcard-famous gate at the southern end of Chinatown along Grant Avenue.
 It’s a natural jumping-off point for exploring the neighborhood.
 With its stone pillars, green-tiled pagodas, and dragon sculptures, this gate is the only authentic Chinatown gate in the country.
-The three entryways are guarded by a trio of stone lion statues, said to ward off evil.
+A trio of stone lion statues guards the three entryways, said to ward off evil.
 Each passage has a sign hanging over it written in Chinese.
 The center one reads: “All under heaven is for the good of the people”; the right and left signs read “respect; love” and “trust; peace.”

 • Restaurants